Trojan Horse: Concerns show case for 'snap inspections'

 Five "Trojan Horse" schools - including three academies from the Park View Educational Trust - are being placed in special measures.
 A sixth school is also labelled inadequate for its poor educational standards.

 Ofsted says 12 schools will need to improve - three others emerged with praise rather than criticism.

 Mr Gove told the House of Commons the funding agreements for these academies will now be terminated - with new sponsors lined up to take them over.

 Local authority schools will have their governing bodies replaced.

 Mr Gove says that he wants all schools to "actively promote British values", such as democracy, individual liberty, mutual respect and tolerance of those with different faiths.

 Speaking to MPs, Mr Gove also called for teachers who invited extremist speakers into a school to be banned.

 He also promised a review of how the Department for Education had responded to previous warnings - after claims from school leaders that they had raised concerns with ministers in 2010.

-Labour's Tristram Hunt said that "warring egos" had left the government's education policy in "disarray".'No extremism'
+Labour's Tristram Hunt said that "warring egos" had left the government's education policy in "disarray".